What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 But the good news for men’s groups is that despite this conditioning, everyone wants real-talk.
 Even those who front that sharing is weak, deep down are hardwired for sharing and deep connection.
 All of us humans are!

-As humans evolved we spent most of our time living in small tribes.
+As humans evolved we spent most of our time living in small groups.
 We’d hunt with the men and sit around the fire at night with our friends and family.
 Everything was shared.
 Wisdom was passed down from the elders via storytelling.
 Asking for guidance and sharing experiences was a nightly occurrence.

 It wasn’t until the agricultural and industrial revolutions came along with their shut-the-f*ck-up-and-just-do-your-job attitude that men were strongly discouraged from feeling.
 Furthermore, during this time life was tough.
 Many men saw the horrors of war and worked grueling jobs in horrible farming and factory conditions.
 These men didn’t have the opportunity – the luxury – of sharing what was happening in their lives.
 When they did talk, they discussed men’s topics like sports or politics.
 Topics that wouldn’t get them ridiculed by their peers.